FernleafSystems/wp-plugin-vulnerabilities/README.md

 # wp-plugin-vulnerabilities
-A collection of WordPress plugin vulnerabilities
+A collection of WordPress plugin vulnerabilities.